dnobrega/DNS/docs/idl.md

 setenv PATH $PATH":"$IDL_PATH
 ```

+In addition to that, you need to have installed Solar Soft IDL (SSWIDL).
+Check the documentation in [SSWIDL](https://dnobrega.github.io/DNS/sswidl/)

 ## Terminal configuration to use the IDL routines of Bifrost

 Modify your .login file to add the following system variables.